sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-03-14-HTB-Networked.md

 <h3>Revisited</h3>

-When the box was retired I had a look at some write-ups for the box; [0xdf's writeup](https://0xdf.gitlab.io/2019/11/16/htb-networked.html) investigates this last phenomenom, and finds that the script's regex sanitizes the first bit of text but executes what comes after the space.
+I had intended to revisit this box to work out why my 'keyboard mashing' privesc worked...but I didnt; so when the box was retired I had a look at some write-ups for the box; [0xdf's writeup](https://0xdf.gitlab.io/2019/11/16/htb-networked.html) investigates this last phenomenom, and finds that the script's regex sanitizes the first bit of text but executes what comes after the space.

 so it executed the `su` after the space....so I could have typed `foo su` for each entry and got the same result.